Asadkhan-dev/easydelivery/README.md

-For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference. this is app is about the delivry it is not juat delivery like the app admin is responsible for fillfull the order from taking to delivery